jasonrhodes/jasonrhodes.github.io/src/blog/009_git-deploys-with-dokku.md

 [![Dokku on Digital Ocean](/assets/images/do-dokku-droplet.png)](https://cloud.digitalocean.com/droplets/new?image=dokku)
 </div>

 After picking the image, you pick a size (I grabbed the 512 MB RAM / 20 GB HD for $5/mo just to start), a datacenter, and then [add your SSH public key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
-You can also choose an optional hostname for your new droplet if you want your apps to run on something other than http://<ip.ad.dr.ess>.
+You can also choose an optional hostname for your new droplet if you want your apps to run on something other than the dumb IP address URL.

 That's it for the Digital Ocean side.
 The droplet should get created in under a minute.